Pak action against banned outfits ‘cosmetic’, says India

 NEW DELHI: India accused on Thursday that Pakistan’s announcement of a crackdown on Jammat ud Dawa Hafiz Saeed lacked sincerity and meant to mislead foreign governments.

 Pakistan said on Wednesday it had launched 23 cases against Saeed and 12 aides for using five trusts to collect funds and donations for Lashkar-e-Taiba (LeT).
-“Let us not get fooled by thescosmetic steps,” Raveesh Kumar, spokesman for India’s foreign ministry, told a regular press briefing.
+“Let us not get fooled by these cosmetic steps,” Raveesh Kumar, spokesman for India’s foreign ministry, told a regular press briefing.

 “Pakistan’s sincerity to take action against terrorists and terror groups will be judged on the basis of their ability to demonstrate verifiable, credible and irreversible action against terror and terrorist groups operating on their soil.”